Natural born talent

 Maybe this type of twist is happening with guitar in solo and ensemble context.
 So much time as a solo instrument in classical circles but rarely important on chamber music, or playing a secondary role, the guitar seems to stand out in ensembles context.
 Why do you think this is happening now?

 It's a tricky question!
 But I think there is much more room in the classical music scene for the violin to act as a solo instrument.
 It is a solo instrument by nature; and historically, there has been much more music written for the instrument with this in mind.
 Think of all the sonatas, concerti, etc that were written for the violin vs. for the guitar.
+There are many reasons why the guitar has fallen into its own special category.
+For example, the guitar is a soft instrument, easily covered by others, and not an easy instrument to write for.

 Also, because the guitar has a tradition of having an 'accompaniment' role, it probably has made it even more difficult for it to thrive as a soloist instrument alone, because it can do much more than just play a solo line above other instruments.